 What should you do?
 As with any dispute, it is easiest to handle it early and civilly, using the steps suggested below.

 As soon as you begin to see or hear signs of construction that looks potentially disruptive, you should approach your neighbor.
 It is possible that your neighbor simply didn't realize that you would be able to hear the workers reinstalling the kitchen sink or taking down a bedroom wall.

 Your initial conversation need not be hostile.
 You might point out the disruption and ask how long the construction will likely take.
-If it’s a short project – a couple days – you might just decide to live with it.
+If it's a short project (as in a couple days), you might just decide to live with it.
 If it will be a longer project, you might suggest to your neighbor that construction at particular hours would not affect you; for example, if you work in the afternoons anyway.

 If the construction needs to be done on evenings or weekends when you're home, you might ask your neighbor for a schedule of what type of work will be done and when.
 Most contractors would be able to give a rough idea of this schedule.
 For example, if they are planning to quietly paint upstairs, you would know it's probably safe to be home.
 If they're planning to demolish a wall next weekend, knowing that in advance would permit you to schedule a weekend trip.